The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 It has two main downsides.
 First, it does add a little bit of sodium to your water.
 How much gets added depends on how hard your water is, but even then it’s an extremely small amount.

-To give you an idea, a water softener working on a very hard water supply (15 grains per gallon) will only add about 3.5 mg of sodium to each ounce of water.
 So, for every eight ounces you drink, you’re consuming about 30 mg of sodium.
 Very few food products have less sodium, including many fruits and vegetables.
 For example, a boiled egg has around 80 mg of sodium.

 The other main drawback is that to charge the resin with sodium, water softeners regenerate with a brine solution (water heavily concentrated with salt).
 You will need to periodically add salt (around once a month) to your brine tank to keep it fresh.